ArielBlinder/Personal-trip-planner/README.md

 - **Weather**: 3‑day forecast for the trip area
 - **Country images**: Unsplash-powered images per country

+## Known issues

+- **AI-generated coordinates**: The AI prompt may return coordinates that are not fully accurate.
+As a result, some waypoints can appear slightly off on the map.
+If this occurs, try regenerating the route.

 ## Tech stack

 - **Frontend**: React 19, React Router DOM 7, React Leaflet 5